 Windows 95 may not be able to configure the Core-32 without creating conflicts with another device.
 This can happen as more devices are installed and system resources are depleted.
-Related error messages that may appear are:
+Related error messages that may appear will instruct you to:

-- Turn off a device to make room for the new device - Disable the new device

-Reconfigure a legacy device to make room for the new device
+- Turn off a device to make room for the new device - Disable the new device - Reconfigure a legacy device to make room for the new device

 Use the Hardware Conflict Troubleshooter in Windows Help.
-The Troubleshooting Wizard walks you through step-by-step troubleshooting or will suggest solutions to fix the problem.
+The Troubleshooting Wizard walks you through step-by-step troubleshooting and suggest solutions.

 Tip: If you have a motherboard with five (5) PCI slots you may find that 2 of the slots share one IRQ.
 As sharing IRQs can be problematic on some devices, move the Core-32 to another slot.
-See your manufacturer's manual for more information.
+See the computer manufacturer's user guide for more information on its PCI architecture.